Parachute or Backpack

 Besides Benji and the new Antemasque, I listened to this the most in 2014.
 I listened to it In my car, on my runs, in bed.
-It’s weird and douche-baggy (that has to be a word now) to admit listening to my own record but I like it.
-It spent a lot of time in my head and I am I’m grateful to those who helped put it into the ether, to those who sat down with it and made it through an entire listen.
-I would be grateful if you decided that it was good enough to take up a bit of space on your computer, device, cloud or whatever you use. .
+It’s weird to admit listening to my own record but I like it.
+It spent a lot of time in my head and I am I’m grateful to those who helped put it into the ether and to those who sat down with it and made it through an entire listen.

 Happy New Year Everyone!
 You’ll be hearing from me in 2015.